fangfang-zhang/fangfang-zhang.github.io/_pages/professional-activities.md

 7. Complex & Intelligent Systems
 8. Computers & Industrial Engineering
 9. Computers and Operations Research
+10. Journal of Process Control
-10. Neurocomputing
+11. Neurocomputing
-11. Engineering Applications of Artificial Intelligence
+12. Engineering Applications of Artificial Intelligence
-12. International Journal of Bio-inspired Computation
+13. International Journal of Bio-inspired Computation
-13. CIRP Journal of Manufacturing Science and Technology
+14. CIRP Journal of Manufacturing Science and Technology
-14. International Journal of Intelligent Systems
+15. International Journal of Intelligent Systems
-15. Journal of Computational Science
+16. Journal of Computational Science
-16. Journal of Scheduling
+17. Journal of Scheduling
-17. Mathematics
+18. Mathematics

 **Program Committee Member for International Conferences**
 1. The Genetic and Evolutionary Computation Conference (GECCO), 2021